moorepants/dissertation/motioncapture.rst

 kind of data we wanted.
 So we came back and started planning for three days of testing with three riders.
 Jodi and I were going to ride and my fixie friend, Victor, agreed to ride for us one day too.
-We had three successful days of testing and then Jodi and I began analyzing the data with him coding a visualization GUI that we'd devised and me processing the data using the PCA methods.
-Once we could *see* the data, we went through every run manually and tried to build a data set of observations.
+We had three successful days of testing.
+Jodi and I then began analyzing the data with him coding a visualization GUI that we'd devised and me processing the data using the PCA methods.
+Once we could *see* the data, we went through every run manually and coded each run for specific observations.

 I got frustrated at this point, because we'd finally got to the results part and it seemed to me that Jodi and Arend were getting to do the majority of the analysis.
-I felt as if I'd put all my 100% effort into the work up to that point and because I had this notion of ownership of the final product it seemed as if my colleagues were getting to do the grand finale, where as I wanted to be in control.
+I felt as if I'd put all my 100% effort into the work up to that point and because I had this notion of ownership of the final product it seemed as if my colleagues were getting to do the grand finale, whereas I wanted to be in control.
 We made it through it though, despite my discontent.
 Arend and Jodi didn't really understand my frustrations and deemed it a cultural difference.
 I didn't buy that then, but now reflecting I tend to agree.
 My upbringing and school training left me with little experience with *true* teamwork and I've had my eye on the PhD dissertation as some kind of embodiment of my personal understanding of *everything* that has to do with the subject I've been studying.
-I had never really seen it as a collection of many people's effort and the result being my orchestration of the collective ideas.
+I had never really seen it as a collection of many people's effort, the result being my orchestration of the collective ideas.
 These kinds of realizations reflect on what the heart the Fulbright grant is.
-I went into the grant thinking more about accomplishing the research goals that I proposed to do, but after the fact I realize that cultural understanding and personal interactions allowed me to grow a person and realize the world in a more global sense than any of the research accomplishments did.
-That kind of foresight from the founders of grants like these are invaluable to humanity as a whole.
-I wish every high school student or college student in the U.S. was required to study abroad.
+I went into the grant thinking more about accomplishing the research goals that I proposed to do, but after the fact I realize that cultural understanding and personal interactions allowed me to grow as a person and realize the world in a more global sense than any of the research accomplishments did.
+That kind of foresight from the founders of grants like the Fulbright are invaluable to humanity as a whole.
+I wish every high school student or college student in the U.S. were required to study abroad.
 I think the political climate we see in the world would be positively affected in a great way.

 Another tactic I that was new to me was sending in an abstract for a conference that really only talked about what we hoped to do, with the idea that it gives us a deadline to get something done.
-This worked well here, but I can't say that it has been successful for me since.
+This worked in this case, but I can't say that it has been successful for me since.
 We first presented the results of this study at the ECCOMAS Multibody Dynamics conference in June of 2009 and I think it went pretty well :cite:`Moore2009b`.

 After the conference, the paper was selected to be published in the Multibody System Dynamics journal.
-I turned it down because Arend was more interested in publishing to the Journal of Biomechanics.
-But I had recently been learning a lot about the open science movement and knew that our University currently had an agreement with Springer that the open access fee would be waived for all articles published by UCD affiliates and Multibody System Dynamics is a Springer journal.
+I turned it down because Arend was more interested in publishing in the Journal of Biomechanics.
+In the meantime, I had been learning a lot about the open science movement and knew that our University currently had an agreement with Springer that the open access fee would be waived for all articles published by UCD affiliates and Multibody System Dynamics is a Springer journal.
 So I decided that would be the better choice, as journal titles seem like they are more and more irrelevant for my generation.
-We search for articles on the internet and read them regardless of where they published, the filtering of quality content is becoming an entirely different mechanism as it was for science in previous generations.
-I see the journal as a soon to be lost relic.
-And hopefully, the closed peer review system may be consumed by collective quality control by the readers.
+We search for articles on the internet and read them regardless of where they are published, and the filtering of content quality is becoming an entirely different mechanism than it was for science in previous generations.
+I see the journal as a soon-to-be-lost relic.
+And hopefully, the closed peer review system may be consumed by collective quality control by the readers and appointed reviewers.

-The work in this Chapter comes from two sources, the first is the peer reviewed Mutlibody System Dynamics article, :cite:`Moore2011`, of which I've copied verbatim.
+The work in this Chapter comes from two sources, the first is the peer reviewed Mutlibody System Dynamics article, :cite:`Moore2011`, which I've copied verbatim albeit with some fixed errata.
 The second is an addendum to the results which was presented at the ISEA 2010 conference in Austria :cite:`Moore2010`.
-It is a lead in to looking at the data with some other statistical tools of which I've had a growing interest in, but less that adequate understanding.
+It is a lead in to looking at the data with some other statistical tools which I've had a growing interest in, but less than adequate understanding.

 Experiment Design
 =================